 A copy of the Turabian guide is available on reserve: A manual for writers of term papers, theses, and dissertations (Turabian) - Reserve LB2369.T8

-RefWorks is a program that can help you create those things.
-It is designed to keep track of all the sources you read for your essay, such as books, articles, and even web pages.
+RefWorks is a program where you can store citations and then use those citations to create a bibliography.
+It is designed for you to keep track of all the sources you use for your essay, such as books, articles, and web pages.

 You can then use that list of sources to easily create citations and bibliographies.
-If you are interested to use RefWorks, go to the Refworks Library Guide, view one of the online tutorials in the Help section of the library or read the help pages in RefWorks.
+If you're interested in giving RefWorks a try, go to the Refworks Library Guide, or view one of the online tutorials in the Help section of the library.